ZviKnoll/-IPC---Incremental-Potential-Contact/Progress Report.md

 ## Week 14-20/05:
 Meeting with Roy about the Project progress.
 He noticed me how to continue and how the work should be. (~1 Hr.)
 Some google about how to convert stl file to msh. (~2 Hr.)
+Ask Chat GPT what is the best way to convert from .stl to .msh, the answer I got is to use GMSH program.
+After using it, I got new Error, "corrupted size vs. prev_size in fastbins", It is mean that the file is corrupted ot something.
+The error is from line 1099 in main.cpp. when the code try to append the allocation memory according to the msh file.
+Still nee to check why it is uppening on mesh that created from stl using GMSH program. (~2 Hr.)

+## Week 28/05-01/06:
+Taking a tutorial on Blender in order to realize how to split and merge the object (~5 Hr.)

+## Jun - Jul:
+I took a break.
+I moved my apartment and then the exams

+## Week 30/07-03/08:
+Trying to Join the two stl objects.
+Succeseded but fail to export as .msh file.
+I'll try again later (~2 Hr.)